-Based on a set of Lotus Seven SII drawings from Prince Race Car Engineering circa 1981, with adapted structural enhancements from Caterham and DSK, and some suspension mount ideas from Fraser (NZ).
+Chassis based on a set of Lotus Seven SII drawings from Prince Race Car Engineering circa 1981, with adapted structural enhancements from Caterham and DSK, and some suspension mount ideas from Fraser (NZ).
+Reconstructed from some original parts.

 This page will become more developed as the project progresses.